WeTransfer/image_vise/README.md

       end
     end

+In both cases you need the overall Rack error handling middleware to be wrapping ImageVise, of course.

 ## State

 Except for the HTTP cache no state is stored (`ImageVise` does not care whether you store